-Thinking of making simple video visualizations for your music?
-Well if you can’t afford to fork out money to buy programs that are built for exactly that, then I’ve something you can try.
+Thinking of making simple video visualization for some music?
+Well, if you can’t afford programs that are built exactly for that purpose, then I’ve something you can try.

 The output may not look as professional, which is why I explicitly used the word simple, but for something completely free the results are pretty decent not to mention very easy to make.

 To do this we’ll be using a powerful video player which you might have heard of that goes by the name of Potplayer.
 It plays all kinds of video and audio formats and does this right out of the box without the need for installing those bloated codec packs.

 It’s available for Windows and is completely free with no added costs.

 Now, I know you’re wondering how exactly does a video player begin to make a video visualization?
 Let’s answer that question first.

 Well, the thing is that PotPlayer comes with visualizations which can be enabled when playing audio files.

 The exact visualization(s) are those from Windows Media Player (WMP) which you might be aware of if you’ve used it to play music.

 However, it doesn’t include all of them, just the Alchemy one which packs many visualizations that alternate randomly.
 The Battery and Bars and Waves visualizations are curiously missing.